-We are currently updating the Voters List for the upcoming Municipal Election.
+Voters List has been finalized for the upcoming Municipal Election.

 All registered property owners will be placed on the Voters List.
 Properties held by more than 2 non-resident voters must sign a Non-Resident Voter Consent Form to select 2 non-resident voters.